vele616/monorepo/packages/jobboard/website/content/jobs/operations-engineer-back-office-bmat-licensing-slu-DGIls.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/bmat-licensing-slu"
 companyWebsite: "https://bmat.bamboohr.com/jobs/"
-summary: "If you have some experience with docker and elasticsearch will help you solve some tasks faster, BMAT Licensing SLU has a job opening for an operations engineer"
+summary: "If you have some experience with docker and elasticsearch, BMAT has a job opening for an Operations Engineer"
 summaryBackup: "Love #operations, #django, #python?
 Check out this job post!"
-featured: 20
+featured: 17
 ---

 ## About BMAT